 The second option is a quick correction using a prong collar.
 Many people may be afraid of the prong collar, but it is an awesome training tool.
 Please read more about the good, bad and the ugly about the prong collar.

-I’ve pulled 2 videos from an awesome balanced dog trainer, SolidK9Training, explaining and showing the proper technique.
+I’ve pulled this video from an awesome balanced dog trainer, SolidK9Training, explaining and showing the proper technique.

 Ask yourself, is it better to give up on your dog and surrender him to a shelter and he eventually is euthanized?
 Or give your dog a super quick correction and continue to live a long happy life with you?

 It is important to start teaching your dog not to jump even if he is still a puppy.
 It may be cute when a little puppy jumps to get your attention, but that puppy will grow up quickly.
 Soon you will have an adult dog, big or small, jumping on you.
 So start early.
 By teaching your puppy not to jump using the theory of jumping equals no attention, you will avoid having to correct his behavior as an adult.